elevate-human-experiences/elevate/README.md

 # Elevate GenAI Snippets
-Contains common snippets of code with GenAI, like:
+This project is designed to deliver fast, cost-effective, reliable, and deterministic solutions to common GenAI challenges like:
 - Text to JSON
 - Text to Markdown
 - Text to SQL
 - And more ...

+This is a task focused way to do GenAI - you care about particular tasks work, not which model or tool to use.
+Or if you do have a preference of the model, the choice of underlying tool doesn't matter as long as you get the right result.
+There may be nuances to the tools and the models, but choosing this lib, you choose gold standard.

 ## Approach
-This project is designed to deliver fast, cost-effective, reliable, and deterministic solutions to common GenAI challenges.
 We follow a Test-Driven Development methodology to ensure robust functionality and rapid feedback.
 Each helper class is configured to use a "gold standard" model and tool by default, with tests enforcing high performance, accuracy, and reproducibility.
 A forthcoming comparison chart will guide users to the best models and tools for their specific needs.

 ## Setting it up